How To Feed A Loon

 • Crank your grill to high heat.
 Butter the buns.

-4 Brioche buns, 2 tbsp unsalted butter
+4 Brioche buns, 2 tablespoon unsalted butter

 • Transfer the smoked patties from the smoker to the grill and close the grill lid (if possible).
 Grill over direct heat for about 1 to 2 minutes.
 Flip the burgers, add the cheese slices, and place the buns on the hot grates.
 Cook until the cheese has melted and the buns are toasty, about another 1 to 2 minutes.
 Remove hamburgers and buns.